-WHEREAS, the LANDLORD has demonstrated that the Parcel is free and clear from any encumbrances, liens or restrictions.
+Whereas, the Parcel is free and clear from any encumbrances, liens or restrictions.
 Furthermore, the Property is in good standing from any fees or taxes applicable from any public or private institutions.

-WHEREAS, the LANDLORD has demonstrated that there are no claims or disputes over the possessory rights and/or title rights of the LANDLORD or of any other nature on the Parcel and on the Property.
+Whereas, there are no claims or disputes over the possessory rights and/or title rights of the LANDLORD on the Parcel or of any other nature.